 Processors need to report data breaches to controllers, and controllers need to report to a supervisory authority.

 A supervisory authority, also known as a Data Protection Association or DPA, is responsible for monitoring and enforcing GDPR compliance.
 They are also the primary contact for all GDPR inquiries for an organization.

-Supervisor authorities are usually located in the EU state an organization is based.
+Supervisor authorities are usually located in the EU state where an organization is based.
 The GDPR empowers DPAs to impose non-compliance fines on both controllers and processors.